Trying to find the best automatic turntable in the market today? Sick and tired of the inconvenience of your manual turntable?

 And this is in part because they still make all of their products by hand in Europe.
 Something that some feel is important to note is often not the case in the age of globalization in which we reside.

 The A1 is a perfectly capable turntable that can easily match many other more expensive models.
 Though only just shy of half a thousand dollars, this is easily the most well-equipped entry-level turntable out there.
-At least as far as automatic turntables go.
+At least as far as the best automatic turntables go.

 Constructed from a wood housing with no hollow spaces seeks to reduce resonance and thus improves the overall sound quality.
 This, alongside the aluminum tonearm and Ortofon OM10 cartridge, foster an environment of precise tracking and accurate playback rarely seen in this price range.